basisproject/paper/src/03-regions.md

 The answer is for regions to coordinate with each other.
 They might come to a deal where a worker in the Minneapolis region can get housing in Saint Paul, but only at a 5% subsidy instead of a 50%.

-The Conductor system would allow setting rules like this (if they live in X region but work in Y region, housing costs Z).
+The Factor system would allow setting rules like this (if they live in X region but work in Y region, housing costs Z).
 This would be transparent to both the worker (who would see the different cost of housing when they applied for the new job) and to the Saint Paul housing company who will be able to see the full list of housed members and at what cost their rent is.

 The premise is, membership is a function of where someone works, but regions can coordinate between themselves to offer services to members of other regions if there is a need to do so.